Skip to Main Content

 Explore strategies for incorporating UDL into your classroom instruction and planning

-Offer ways of customizing the display of information (Checkpoint 1.1)
+Support opportunities to customize the display of information (Consideration 1.1)

 In print materials, the display of information is fixed and permanent.
-In properly prepared digital materials, the display of the same information is very malleable and customizable.
-For example, a call-out box of background information may be displayed in a different location, or enlarged, or emphasized by the use of color, or deleted entirely.
+Digital materials allow the display of the same information to be flexible and customizable.
+For example, a call-out box of background information may be displayed in a different location, enlarged, emphasized by the use of color, or deleted entirely.
+Such flexibility provides options for increasing the perceptual clarity and salience of information for a diversity of learners and allowing for preference adjustments for others.

 Strategy

-Display information in a flexible format so that perceptual features can be varied.
+Offer information in accessible formats so that perceptual features can be customized.

 • Highlighted text: engage with text where relevant information has been highlighted or color coded or text where it has not been